mipimipi/otr/README.md

 # otr

-otr is a command line tool that decodes and cuts videos file from [Online TV Recorder](https://www.onlinetvrecorder.com/) (OTR).
+otr is a command line tool that decodes and cuts video files from [Online TV Recorder](https://www.onlinetvrecorder.com/) (OTR).
 It is running on Linux.

 ## Features

 ### Decoding

 otr decodes OTRKEY files (i.e., encoded video files downloaded from OTR).
-The decoding functionality is based on the work of eddy14, who reverse-engineered the OTRKEY file format, see [his blog post](https://pyropeter.eu/41yd.de/blog/2010/04/18/otrkey-breaker/) [German] mirrored by [PyroPeter](https://github.com/pyropeter).
+The decoding functionality is based on the work of eddy14, who reverse-engineered the OTRKEY file format, see [his blog post](https://pyropeter.eu/41yd.de/blog/2010/04/18/otrkey-breaker/) [German, mirrored by [PyroPeter](https://github.com/pyropeter)].

-Decoding includes verfying the checksums of the OTRKEY and the decoded file.
+Decoding includes verifying the checksums of the OTRKEY file and the decoded file.

 ### Cutting

 otr uses [cutlist.at](http://cutlist.at) as cutlist provider and automatically downloads cutlists from there.
-Based on them, otr cuts videos by using [MKVmerge](https://mkvtoolnix.download/doc/mkvmerge.html).
+Based on these, otr cuts videos by using [MKVmerge](https://mkvtoolnix.download/doc/mkvmerge.html).

 ### Fast, concurrent processing

 otr tries to process files as fast as possible.
-Video files are decoded sequentially - i.e., one by one, but each files is decoded using concurrent threads to leverage the cpu capabilities.
-Cutting is done for many files simultaneously.
+Video files are decoded sequentially (i.e., one by one), but each files is decoded using concurrent threads to leverage the cpu capabilities to full extend.
+Cutting is done for many files simultaneously via concurrent threads as well.

 ### Automated handling of otrkey files